linebender/linebender.github.io/content/blog/2025-03-06-tmil-14/index.md

 There is some important work upcoming:

-- [xilem#873][]: Olivier started to develop their "arbitrary properties" feature, which is intended for styling.
+- [xilem#873][]: Olivier started to develop his "arbitrary properties" feature, which is intended for styling.
 - [xilem#875][]: Adds an image widget containing arbitrary vector graphics content, by Richard Dodd.

 As Parley has now been released to crates.io (discussed later in this update), we're hoping to release a new alpha of Xilem and Masonry to crates.io in March.